safia-itouchene/3D-mock-app/README.md

 2) Make updates and ensure lint passes (npm run lint).
 3) Open a pull request describing your changes.

-## License

-No license has been declared for this repository.
-Consider adding a LICENSE file to define how others can use this project.

 ## Acknowledgements

 - React and Vite team for the development tooling.